realness-online/web/README.md

 ![Realness](src/style/icons.svg)

-Realness is for churches, punks, and veterans: any organization whose core tenants are at odds with advertising based-social networking.
+Realness is for churches, punks, and veterans: any organization whose core tenants are at odds with advertising-based social networking.

 Realness web is the source code for [realness.online](https://realness.online).
 This code is a tool for you to build and moderate your own social networks.